kgateway-dev/community/CONTRIBUTING.md

 - Comment on the issue with your approach or ask questions if you need clarification
 - Provide regular updates (even brief ones) if work is taking longer than expected
 - Create draft PRs early to show progress and get feedback
-- Don't hesitate to ask for help in the issue comments or community channels like the #kgateway CNCF slack channel
+- Don't hesitate to ask for help in the issue comments or community channels like the [`#kgateway-contributors`](https://cloud-native.slack.com/archives/C09LVSV2TV3) CNCF slack channel

 ## Contributing code